 Severe abdominal cramps begin suddenly along with watery diarrhea, which may become bloody within 24 hours.
 The diarrhea usually lasts 1 to 8 days.
 Fever is usually absent or mild but occasionally can exceed 102° F (39° C).

-A doctor usually suspects hemorrhagic colitis when a person reports bloody diarrhea.
-To make the diagnosis, a doctor has stool specimens tested for strains of E. coli or the toxins they produce.
+A doctor usually suspects hemorrhagic colitis when a person has bloody diarrhea.
+To make the diagnosis of hemorrhagic colitis, a doctor has stool specimens tested for strains of E. coli or the toxins they produce.

 Improved meat-processing procedures in the United States have helped reduce the rate of meat contamination with E. coli.
 Despite these measures, ground beef can still be contaminated.
 Thus, ground beef should be cooked to an internal temperature of 160° F (71° C) or until juices run clear.
-Persons should drink only pasteurized milk and milk products.
+People should drink only pasteurized milk and milk products.

 People should report outbreaks of bloody diarrhea to public health authorities, because intervention can prevent infection in other people.
 Reporting can be done by contacting the local county Department of Health via information found on the web site or in the phone book.

-The most important aspect of treatment is drinking enough fluids.
+The most important aspect of hemorrhagic colitis treatment is drinking enough fluids.
 Sometimes so much fluid is lost, however, that a doctor has to replace fluids by vein (intravenously).
 Antibiotics are not given because they actually increase the risk of developing hemolytic-uremic syndrome.
-People who develop complications are likely to require intensive care in the hospital and may need kidney dialysis (see Dialysis) and other specific treatment.
+The disorder eventually goes away on its own.